-Soundness Test and Key Requirements Possible Evidence Evidence Provided there is no harm to the special architectural and historic interest of listed buildings when proposed in the garden.
-Criteria (h) and (i) deal with design issues related to the external manifestations of basements and seeks opportunities to improve the character or appearance of the building, garden or wider area.
-The Core Strategy also includes specific policies on conservation and design.
+Soundness Test and Key Requirements Possible Evidence Evidence Provided development to be of the highest architectural and urban design quality, taking opportunities to improve the quality and character of buildings and the area and the way it functions.
 13. Facilitating the sustainable use of minerals (paras 142-149) It is important that there is a sufficient supply of material to provide the infrastructure, buildings, energy and goods that the country needs.
 However, since minerals are a finite natural resource, and can only be worked where they are found, it is important to make best use of them to secure their long-term conservation (142) Minerals planning authorities should plan for a steady and adequate supply of industrial materials (146) Account taken of the matters raised in relation to paragraph 143 and 145, including matters in relation to land in national / international designations; landbanks; the defining of Minerals Safeguarding Areas; wider matters relating to safeguarding; approaches if non-mineral development is necessary within Minerals Safeguarding Areas; the setting of environmental criteria; development of noise limits; reclamation of land; plan for a steady and adequate supply of aggregates.
-This could include evidence of co-operation with neighbouring and more distant authorities.
-Not relevant to this policy.
+This could include evidence of co- operation with neighbouring and more distant authorities.
+Not relevant to this policy To be 'justified' a DPD needs to be: inity and others having a stake in the area. ble alternatives, based on proportionate evidence. g how the choices made in the plan are backed up by facts; and Participation Has the consultation process allowed for effective engagement of all interested The consultation statement.
+This should set out what consultation was undertaken, when, with whom and how it has influenced the plan.
+The statement should show that efforts have been The Consultation Statement demonstrates that a range of consultation has been undertaken throughout the preparation of the policy.
+The formulation of the conservation and design